jonor84/nodecheckout/README.md

 ### Step 3: The ENV file
-Put the .env content in a new .env file in your folder root (nodeimages) - the same folder as this readme file.
+Put the .env content in a new .env file in your folder root (nodecheckout) - the same folder as this readme file.

 It should contain:
 ADMIN_USER,ADMIN_PASS,SESSION_SECRET and STRIPE_SECRET_KEY